Can These Five Delish Indian Street Foods Cause Food Poisoning?

 Here’s a rundown of five popular Indian street foods and whether they could leave you clutching your stomach later.

 Street food in India is a tantalizing affair—spicy, crunchy, and downright irresistible.
 But before you dive into that piping hot plate of chaat or slurp up some golgappa, you might want to ask yourself: Could this delish dish make me sick?
-Here’s a sassy rundown of five popular Indian street foods and wher y could leave you clutching your stomach later.
+Here’s a sassy rundown of five popular Indian street foods and whether they could leave you clutching your stomach later.

 Pani puri

 It’s love at first bite—crispy puris stuffed with tangy water, potatoes, and chickpeas.
-But that “pani” could be villain.
-If water isn’t filtered properly or vendor’s hygiene isn’t up to snuff, it could cause some serious stomach havoc.
-Bottom line: Don’t skip street-side stall with a questionable crowd.
+But that “pani” could be the villain.
+If the water isn’t filtered properly or the vendor’s hygiene isn’t up to snuff, it could cause some serious stomach havoc.
+Bottom line: Don’t skip the street-side stall with a questionable crowd.

 Pav bhaji

-A sizzling plate of butter-len pav with spicy mashed veggies?
+A sizzling plate of butter-laden pav with spicy mashed veggies?
 Yum!
-But if that butter has been sitting out too long in sun or veggies aren’t fresh, your stomach could revolt.
-Always go for stalls with a crowd of loyal patrons—fresh ingredients are key.
+But if that butter has been sitting out too long in the sun or the veggies aren’t fresh, your stomach could revolt.
+Always go for the stalls with a crowd of loyal patrons—fresh ingredients are key.

 Samosas